 Our culture is socialized to view sexuality in television, movies, advertisements, and other media – sexuality and the objectification of men and women’s bodies is a cultural norm and a huge source of hypocrisy in our society.
 We walk past giant Victoria’s Secret posters in the mall without blinking an eye, but make negative, unsupportive, and sometimes just vulgar and inappropriate comments to nursing mothers because they are feeding their child from their breast.
 When we’re at the hair salon, we can discuss the need to go buy a push up bra so our cleavage will look good in our new shirt, but it’s taboo to talk about human milk.

-The objection to nursing openly, without hiding the act of breastfeeding, is a societal issue, not an issue with the woman who breast feeds.
+The objection to nursing openly, without hiding the act of breastfeeding, is a societal issue, not an issue with the woman who breast feeds, or with the woman who does not breast feed.
 We’re used to seeing breasts as sexual objects.
 It makes lots of people uncomfortable to see a woman nurse if they are uneducated or misinformed about lactation.
-But she does not ethically have any such responsibility to cover her nursling or her breast while nursing.
+But a breastfeeding woman does not ethically have any such responsibility to cover her nursling or her breast while nursing.
 Rather, our society has a responsibility to become educated about the PRIMARY function of the breast and correct the harmful stigma surrounding Breastfeeding, which begins with a disrespectful and patriarchal sexual view of the breast.

 Covering: A Mother’s Choice, not a Mandate

 When I participated in the Houston Galleria Hollister Nurse-In two weeks ago, I talked to quite a few women who said that they nursed their children and that nursing is good, but were adamant that a mother “has to use a cover.”
-One of the women tried vehemently to convince Aleta and I that a mother has a responsibility to cover in order to protect “children who might see.”
+One of the women tried vehemently to convince Aleta, a fellow organizer, and I that a mother has a responsibility to cover in order to protect “children who might see.”